Other Elections of Interest

 OTHER RACES AND ISSUES ON YOUR BALLOT

-Please note that your ballot may have contained races, amendments, bond issues, and/or ballot measure not covered by iVoterGuide.
+Please note that your ballot may contain races, amendments, bond issues, and/or ballot measure not covered by iVoterGuide.